 As an educator, Rebecca is passionate about developing new pedagogical materials; her arrangements and other resources are available for download on her website.
 She also loves to explore obscure music, and is currently working on a recording of forgotten Romantic-era works for students.
-In her spare time, Rebecca contributes articles to San Francisco Classical Voice; her writing has also been featured in VAN Magazine and the San Francisco Chronicle, among others.
 She is a member of American String Teachers Association.

 Saturday, March 7 in Daly City

 Friday, March 13 in Berkeley | Saturday, March 14 in San Francisco

 Sacred and Profane Chamber Chorus presents Luminous Resonance: Music for Chorus and Strings

 Sunday, March 22 in Mountain View | Saturday, March 28 in Walnut Creek

 Lamplighters Music Theatre presents Pirates of Penzance